zenglime/learngit/readme.txt

-t is a version control system. git is free software.
+t is a distributed version control system. git is free software.